sanfrancesco/prerendercloud-lambda-edge/README.md

 ## 1. Install

-1. (use yarn because `npm install`'s package-lock.json causes serverless to send the dev dependencies from the node_modules directory which is too big for Lambda@Edge)
+( Node v6, npm v3 )

+1. (as of Sep 2017, now you have to use `npm`.
+Not `yarn` - because now there's an issue with the latest yarn and serverless including dev dependencies in the Lambda zip)
-2. `$ yarn`
+2. `$ npm install`

 ## 2. Usage/Configuration